ck37/ck37r/README.md

 # ckTools
-Custom R functions for various things
+Custom R functions for various things that I use across multiple projects.

 ## Functions